JamFfm/TFTDisplay/README.md

 # Support

-Report issues ether in the Git section or at Facebook in the [Craftbeerpi group](https://www.facebook.com/groups/craftbeerpi/)
+Report issues either in this Git section or at Facebook in the [Craftbeerpi group](https://www.facebook.com/groups/craftbeerpi/)